The idea of your little one getting their first teeth, it’s kind of exciting to new parents. All new milestones are!

-Parents that have been there before know that teething can often times not be so much exciting, as it can be painful.
+Slowly but surely, this means that solid foods are on the way, and your beautiful baby will start growing up so fast!
+Parents that have been there before know that teething can oftentimes not be so much exciting, as it can be painful for your little one.

 Let’s start at the beginning and walk through everything that you might want to know, and I will provide you with some tips to make things a little more bearable for all involved.

 What, exactly, are we talking about when we say teething?

 Teething is when your infant begins to show signs of a tooth breaking through their gums.
-It sounds as pleasant as it probably feels.

 On rare occasions newborn babies can be born with a tooth or two already erupted.
 More commonly they are born without teeth and greet you with that big toothless smile.

-Or I like to call it, the “Gummie smile”.
+Or I like to call it, the “gummie smile”.

 Table Of Contents

 - 2 Teething Charts and When Teeth *Usually* Appear

 - 3 What to Expect – Signs and Symptoms of Teething